umutphp/laravel-model-recommendation/README.md

 Add `HasRecommendation` trait and `InteractWithRecommendation` interface to the class definition of the model.
 Please do not forget to implement the config function of the interface.

-`getRecommendationConfig()`: It should returns an array as follows with correct values.
-The array values are
+`getRecommendationConfig()`: It should returns a multi dimensional array as follows with correct values.
+The definition of values in inner arrays are;

 * **recommendation_data_table**: The name of the data table.
 * **recommendation_data_table_filter**: The array of the filter values to be used in the query for fetching data from data table.
 The array will contain fields and values as key-value pairs.